LA Galaxy beat Revolution for record fifth MLS title

 With the loss, the Revolution’s miserable record in title games continued as they were condemned to a fifth defeat in their fifth MLS Cup appearance.

-“We weren’t that good on the day to push us into overtime and make us have to suffer a little bit more was probably appropriate because we weren’t as good as we needed to be,” said Galaxy coach Bruce Arena.

-“(But) this is the best place I have ever been in my life....this year for me has personally been so rewarding.
-They are just a great group of guys and I am so happy for them”.

-The game marked MLS and U.S. national team all-time top scorer Landon Donovan’s final game before his retirement and he ended the game embracing Galaxy fans.
+The game marked MLS and U.S. national team all-time top scorer Landon Donovan’s final game before his retirement.

-“I can’t imagine anything that will replace that in my life going forward”.

-In a scrappy encounter riddled with mistakes, Galaxy gained the advantage when Swedish midfielder Stefan Ishizaki floated a cross to the back post to Zardes who, despite the attentions of two New England defenders, brought the ball down and found the bottom corner of the net with a low shot.
+In a scrappy encounter, Swedish midfielder Stefan Ishizaki floated a cross to the back post to Zardes who, despite the attentions of two New England defenders, brought the ball down and found the bottom corner of the net with a low shot.

 New England forced the game into extra time though when substitute Patrick Mullins picked out Chris Tierney’s run into the area and the left-back confidently drove home.